Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. vs. Tigers Preview, Player Prop Bets - September 28

-Bobby Witt Jr. -- hitting .282 with a double, two triples, a home run, four walks and five RBI in his past 10 games -- will be in action for the Kansas City Royals against the Detroit Tigers, with Tarik Skubal on the hill, on September 28 at 1:10 PM ET.
+On Thursday, Bobby Witt Jr. (.282 batting average in his past 10 games, with a double, two triples, a home run, four walks and five RBI) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-He had two hits (going 2-for-3 with a triple) in his last appearance against the Tigers.
+In his last game, he strung together two hits (going 2-for-3 with a triple) against the Tigers.

 Sportsbook Promo Codes